Rundiz/bootstrap/CONTRIBUTING.md

 - `customizer` - Issues with our web-based Customizer.
 - `docs` - Issues for improving or updating our documentation.
 - `examples` - Issues involving the example templates included in our docs.
-- `feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.
-New features require a minor version bump (e.g., `v3.0.0` to `v3.1.0`).
 - `grunt` - Issues with our included JavaScript-based Gruntfile, which is used to run all our tests, concatenate and compile source files, and more.
 - `help wanted` - Issues we need or would love help from the community to resolve.
 - `js` - Issues stemming from our compiled or source JavaScript files.
 - `meta` - Issues with the project itself or our GitHub repository.

-For a complete look at our labels, see the [project labels page](https://github.com/twbs/bootstrap/labels).
+For a complete look at our labels, see the [project labels page](https://github.com/rundiz/bootstrap3/labels).

 ## Bug reports